urmi-21/pyrpipe/docs/source/tutorial/index.rst

 Section 3 provides information on how to extend pipelines using third-party tools and integrate pyrpipe into snakemake for more scalable workflows.

-Subsequent Sections detail pyrpipe_engine, pyrpipe_module and pyrpipe_diagnostic, each of which provide reproducibility and helpful functionality.
+Subsequent Sections detail pyrpipe_engine, pyrpipe_utils and pyrpipe_diagnostic, each of which provide helpful functionality.

 .. toctree::